hyperledger/identus-docs/documentation/docs/concepts/identity.md

 The World Wide Web Consortium (W3C) organization has been setting the standards for the Internet as we know it.
 Similarly, they are also working on next-generation technologies such as decentralized identity.
 In July 2022, the W3C approved the DID specification to become a [recommendation](https://www.w3.org/press-releases/2022/did-rec/).

+The W3C has compiled a list in addition to the specifications for all DID methods available [here](https://www.w3.org/TR/did-spec-registries/).

+For a deep dive into the DID specification itself, the W3C standard is [here](https://www.w3.org/TR/did-core/).